-More recent ruins include empty villages – there are, after all, many time more depopulated islands in the British Isles than there are cities – with histories recorded in documents and oral history archives.
+More recent ruins include empty villages – there are, after all, vastly more depopulated islands in the British Isles than there are cities – with histories recorded in documents and oral history archives.
 On the right of this picture is the village of South Havera, abandoned in 1923 but once home to over 40 people, a few of whose experiences of the island were recorded on tape decades later:

 New forms of engagement with the coast have boomed over recent decades, with some coastal towns repurposed from fishing to tourism, the internet encouraging a vast acceleration of coastal entrepreneurship, and countless people seeking the experience of the wild.
-This project will therefore also be a reflection on how far, and in what directions, our current interactions with the coast are reshaping this north-east Atlantic archipelago.
+This project is therefore also a reflection on how far, and in what directions, our current interactions with the coast are reshaping this north-east Atlantic archipelago.